 - The time the service begins and ends.

-The Act requires that the Secretary of Health and Human Services, through the Centers for Medicare and Medicaid Services (CMS), provide states with information on best practices for training individuals who provide personal care or home health services.
+The Act requires that the Secretary of Health and Human Services, through CMS, provide states with information on best practices for training individuals who provide personal care or home health services.
 Training should include the use of the EVV system and the prevention of fraud, waste, and abuse.
 Best practices should also include proven strategies for providing information to individuals receiving services and their family caregivers related to the prevention of fraud.